Disaster

 legislators were locked out by protesters who formed a human ring around

-the building Government wanted to usher in the Bermuda Immigration and Protection
+Government wanted to usher in the Bermuda Immigration and Protection

 Amendment Act 2016 that would open the door for long-term guest workers to